Find Affordable College Courses

 Indianapolis, IN

-Our analysis found Purdue University Global to be the most popular school for mental and social health services students who want to pursue a bachelor’s degree in Indiana.
-Purdue University Global is a fairly large public school located in the city of Indianapolis.
+Our 2023 rankings named Purdue University Global the most popular school in Indiana for mental and social health services students working on their bachelor’s degree.
+Purdue University Global is a very large public school located in the city of Indianapolis.

 About 80% of the students majoring in mental health services at the school are women while 20% are male.